Does the Rise of AI Precede the End of Code? - Slashdot

 I'll start worrying when a programmer can write a program that can write a program that can write a program.

-Of course not (Score:4, Insightful)
+Of course not (Score:5, Insightful)

 This has already happened numerous times...
 (Score:2)